duke-libraries/ddr-batch/README.md

 # ddr-batch

-A mountable Rails engine providing batch processing functionality for the Duke Digital Repository.
+A Rails engine providing batch processing functionality for the Duke Digital Repository.

 ## Installation